UNC School of the Arts- Tailoring

 Modeled by Inga Domenick

-UNC School of the Arts- Costume Tech 2, Mid 20th-century Petticoat ½ scale, Draper and Stitcher
+UNC School of the Arts- Costume Tech 2

-UNC School of the Arts- Costume Tech 1, 1950s Dress Project, Draper and Stitcher
+UNC School of the Arts- Costume Tech 1

 For the patterned dress, we first did a ½ mockup to get the feel for how to make it and get the design lines right.
-Then I took the blocks and modified them to be the style of the sketch given.
+Then I took the blocks and modified them to match the style of the given sketch.
 The bodice pieces were flatlined and then sewn together, and the sleeves were put on.
 The skirt was sewn on, and then the neck facing was attached to finish off the edges.
 The bow was hand-stitched on.

 sketch reference